SAP-samples/teched2022-DA264/exercises/ex1/README.md

 6. This lists all the features supported for a given connected system.
 <br>![](/exercises/ex1/images/Ex01_Part03_06.png)

-7. Click 'Grid View' to come back to tiles.
+7. Click 'Grid View' to go back to the tiles view.
 <br>![](/exercises/ex1/images/Ex01_Part03_07.png)

 8. Click on the 'HANA_DEMO' tile.